 The gloom in Gloria’s mind has not abated after the long wait in front of the elevator door.

 The accidental, though completely avoidable, encounter with Thomas leads her to experience contradictory emotions.
 On the one hand, she recognizes a bond with the individual, a special affection that she would like to protect.
-On the other hand, the reason Gloria preferred to wait in the elevator and not go down the stairs is because she saw Thomas avoiding her in the hallway.
+On the other hand, Gloria preferred to wait in the elevator and not go down the stairs exactly because she saw Thomas avoiding her in the hallway.

 – Gloria, good morning.
 How are you doing this momorning?